benhuson/expire-users/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/expire-users/issues).

 == Upgrade Notice ==

+= 1.0.4 =
+On expiry, remove expiry date and continue to allow login if set.

 = 1.0.3 =
 If user logged in, check expiration while browsing.